Effective Date: July 2013

-Make sure that medical information that identifies you is kept private;
+- Make sure that health information that identifies you is kept private;

-Follow the terms of the notice that is currently in effect.
+- Follow the terms of the notice that is currently in effect; and

-This Notice of Privacy Practices takes effect on July 21, 2011, and will remain in effect until we replace it.
-This Notice pertains to you and your covered dependents, please share it with your covered dependents.
 You may request a copy of our Notice at any time.
 For more information about our privacy practices, or for additional copies of this Notice, please contact us using the information listed at the end of this Notice.

-The following categories describe different ways that we use and disclose medical information.
+The following categories describe different ways that we use and disclose health information.
 For each category of uses and disclosures we will explain what we mean and present some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways that we are permitted to use and disclosure information will fall within one of the categories:

-Treatment (as described in applicable regulations): We may use and disclose medical information about you to facilitate medical treatment or services by providers.
-We may disclose medical information about you to providers, including your doctors or hospitals to help them provide medical care to you.
+Treatment (as described in applicable regulations): We may use and disclose health information about you to facilitate medical treatment or services by providers.
+We may disclose health information about you to providers, including your doctors or hospitals to help them provide medical care to you.
 For example, if you are in the hospital, we may give them access to any medical records sent to us by your doctor.

-Payment (as described in applicable regulations): We may use and disclose medical information about you to determine eligibility for certain benefits, to facilitate payment for the treatment and services you receive from providers, to determine benefit responsibility under your plan, or to coordinate coverage.
+Payment (as described in applicable regulations): We may use and disclose health information about you to determine eligibility for certain benefits, to facilitate payment for the treatment and services you receive from providers, to determine benefit responsibility under your plan, or to coordinate coverage.
 For example, we may use the information to help pay your medical bills that have been submitted to us by doctors and hospitals for payment.

-To Avert a Serious Thread to Public Health and Safety: We may use and disclose medical information about you when necessary to prevent a serious threat to your health and safety or the health or safety of the public or another person.
+To Avert a Serious Threat to Public Health and Safety: We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health or safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.
 For example, we may report information to the Food and Drug Administration for investigating or tracking of prescription drug and medical device problems.

 SPECIAL USE AND DISCLOSURE SITUATIONS